courtneyleora/Chatbot---RISE.Workshop/README.md

 ## Features

-- **Conversational Responses**: The chatbot can handle greetings, farewells, and expressions of gratitude.
+- **Interactive GUI**: A clean and user-friendly interface built with Tkinter.
-- **Name Inquiry**: It provides a predefined response to the question "What is your name?".
+- **Basic Chatbot Functionality**: Cleo can greet users, respond to farewells, express gratitude, and more.
-- **Wikipedia Integration**: Searches Wikipedia for user queries and returns relevant excerpts and article links.
+- **Wikipedia Integration**: Fetch and display relevant Wikipedia article summaries and links based on user queries.
-- **User-Friendly Interface**: Built with Tkinter, the application features a clean and intuitive chat interface.
+- **Message Handling**: Clear distinction between user messages and chatbot responses.

 ## Installation